To be eligible for admission to the course, an applicant must have completed the following prerequisites:

 2. Completion Requirements

-To qualify for the Graduate Diploma in Rehabilitation, a student must complete 80 cp from the Schedule of Unit Offerings:
+To qualify for the degree, a student must complete 160 cp from the Schedule of Unit Offerings, consisting of:

 60 cp from Specified Units;

 40 cp from Practicum Units;

 30 cp from Thesis Units; and